zfarkas/docker_samples/1_base_containers/README.md

 (Apache + PHP).
 The web component gets some info from the Node.js component, and displays it for the user.

+If you compare the `Dockerfile` for the `node` component in this example with the `Dockerfile` in the [Create a simple container](../0_simple_container) example, you can see that this example doesn't use the `ubuntu` image as the base, but the `node:lts` base.
+This base image already has Node.js installed (thus there is no need to install it in the `Dockerfile` with `apt`).

 # Usage

 The `node` and `web` directories are built similarly to the [Create a simple